 There is a distinct difference between inherent risk and control risk.
-The inherent risk stems from the nature of the business transaction or operation without the implementation of internal controls to mitigate the risk.
-Control risk arises because an organization doesn’t have adequate internal controls in place to prevent and detect fraud and error.
+The inherent risk stems from the nature of the business operation without implementing internal controls to mitigate the risk.
+Control risk arises because an organization lacks adequate internal controls to prevent and detect fraud and error.

-Every business transaction has either a high, medium or low risk that companies should mitigate via internal controls.
+Every business transaction has a high, medium, or low risk that companies should mitigate via internal controls.
 However, just implementing an internal control system isn’t good enough.

 The third component of the audit risk model is detection risk, which is the risk that the auditors won’t detect a material misstatement in an organization’s financial statements.

 Audit risk is the risk that a company’s financial statements are materially incorrect, even though the auditors state that the financial statements don’t contain any material misstatements.

 The purpose of an audit is to cut the audit risk to an acceptable level.
 During an audit, the auditors examine the audit’s inherent and control risks while also understanding the company and its environment.